leithdm/shooty-rocks/README.md

 ### User Stories

-- User Stories were written from the perspective of the user and the developer.
+- User Stories were written from the perspective of the user, and are detailed below (in no particular order).

 <br/>